PHP Drug Rehab vs Day Treatment

 • Encouraging the practice of recovery skills in real-life settings

-Unlike Day Treatment Program, medical oversight may not be available on-site every day, although some programs offer routine check-ins with a nurse or addiction specialist.
+Unlike PHP, medical oversight may not be available on-site every day, although some programs offer routine check-ins with a nurse or addiction specialist.
 The emphasis in day treatment is more on integration into daily life than stabilization after crisis.

-While both Day Treatment Program and day treatment fall under the umbrella of outpatient care, their core differences lie in intensity, structure, duration, and purpose.
+While both PHP and day treatment fall under the umbrella of outpatient care, their core differences lie in intensity, structure, duration, and purpose.

 1. Intensity and Medical Oversight